ScottMit/JS2Arduino/README.md

 - Try different pins (2, 4, 5 work well on ESP32)
 - Verify LED strip type (NEO_GRB vs NEO_RGB)
 - NeoPixels Vcc should be connected to 5V, data pin can generally be driven from 5V or 3.3V logic
+- Make sure you're using the updated Arduino firmware that supports multiple strips

+### "Multiple NeoPixel strips interfere with each other"
+- This shouldn't happen with the new system - each strip gets a unique logical ID
+- Check that you're using the updated `NeoPixelExtension.h` file
+- Use `arduino.listExtensions()` to verify each strip has a unique logical ID

 ### "Sensor readings are jumpy"
 - This is normal - use averaging in your code